-Brush Creek Academy seeks to provide the highest quality care available at any therapeutic boarding school.
+Brush Creek Academy therapeutic boarding school for teen boys seeks to provide the highest quality care available at any therapeutic boarding school.
 We offer a number of therapeutic services as components of our overall program.

 Therapeutic Model and Approach